firassziedan/node-valkey/packages/search/README.md

-# @redis/search
+# valkey-search

-This package provides support for the [RediSearch](https://redisearch.io) module, which adds indexing and querying support for data stored in Redis Hashes or as JSON documents with the RedisJSON module.
-It extends the [Node Redis client](https://github.com/redis/node-redis) to include functions for each of the RediSearch commands.
+This package provides support for the [ValkeySearch](https://valkeyearch.io) module, which adds indexing and querying support for data stored in Valkey Hashes or as JSON documents with the ValkeyJSON module.
+It extends the [Node Valkey client](https://github.com/valkey/node-valkey) to include functions for each of the ValkeySearch commands.

-To use these extra commands, your Redis server must have the RediSearch module installed.
-To index and query JSON documents, you'll also need to add the RedisJSON module.
+To use these extra commands, your Valkey server must have the ValkeySearch module installed.
+To index and query JSON documents, you'll also need to add the ValkeyJSON module.

 ## Usage

-For complete examples, see [`search-hashes.js`](https://github.com/redis/node-redis/blob/master/examples/search-hashes.js) and [`search-json.js`](https://github.com/redis/node-redis/blob/master/examples/search-json.js) in the Node Redis examples folder.
+For complete examples, see [`search-hashes.js`](https://github.com/valkey/node-valkey/blob/master/examples/search-hashes.js) and [`search-json.js`](https://github.com/valkey/node-valkey/blob/master/examples/search-json.js) in the Node Valkey examples folder.

-### Indexing and Querying Data in Redis Hashes
+### Indexing and Querying Data in Valkey Hashes

 #### Creating an Index

-Before we can perform any searches, we need to tell RediSearch how to index our data, and which Redis keys to find that data in.
-The [FT.CREATE](https://redis.io/commands/ft.create) command creates a RediSearch index.
-Here's how to use it to create an index we'll call `idx:animals` where we want to index hashes containing `name`, `species` and `age` fields, and whose key names in Redis begin with the prefix `noderedis:animals`:
+Before we can perform any searches, we need to tell ValkeySearch how to index our data, and which Valkey keys to find that data in.
+The [FT.CREATE](https://valkey.io/commands/ft.create) command creates a ValkeySearch index.
+Here's how to use it to create an index we'll call `idx:animals` where we want to index hashes containing `name`, `species` and `age` fields, and whose key names in Valkey begin with the prefix `nodevalkey:animals`:

 ```javascript
 await client.ft.create('idx:animals', {